updawg/Alpaca/DEVELOPERS_README.md

 play the char with Vanilla D2), the char will not open with this mod.
 Patches are welcomed if you really want to support this.

+NOTE: I tested making a new 1.09b, 1.10f, 1.13d, and 1.14d character and attempted
+      to open them up in 1.13d w/ Alpaca.
+In this situation the characters all opened up fine.
+So it seems that maybe there is a problem during migration when the character has already acquired gear and that gear is being migrated over.. or somewhere around that code.
+I'm guessing there might be some Alpaca hook somewhere that is effecting the migration code and causing the "bad generic file" message to appear.

 ## Tips for updating to a new version of Diablo II

 - Look at each of the library header files and see what types of functions they declare.